- Intro

 Defining a Catalog

-Catalogs and Collections are defined using json structure, specified in typescript via the IHubCatalog
+Catalogs and Collections are defined using json, specified in typescript via the IHubCatalog

 and IHubCollection